Play Live Radio

 KCLU

-Volunteers on Santa Cruz Island collect trash and marine debris
+Volunteers on Santa Cruz Island collect trash and marine debris.

-"The way the ocean currents work, it's a lot of times it works almost like a catcher's mitt, where if anything's lost or discarded, especially fishing gear, the beaches will catch it on the different islands of the Channel Islands," said Boevers.
+"The way the ocean currents work, it's a lot of times it works almost like a catcher's mitt, where if anything's lost or discarded, especially fishing gear, the beaches will catch it on the different islands of the Channel Islands," added Boevers.

-"We have a Perrier bottle, a plastic water bottle, styrofoam, and an I love you balloon," she said.
+She said, "We have a Perrier bottle, a plastic water bottle, styrofoam, and an 'I love you' balloon."

 Caroline joined KCLU in October 2020.
 She won LA Press Club's Audio Journalist of the Year Award for three consecutive years in 2022, 2023 and 2024.